FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 Navigate to the *Settings* section, and then to *Webhooks*.
 You may need to scroll to see this section.
 You're now setting the webhook up and making sure it is able to receive the breached password detection event.

-While a bit more complicated, seperately configuring the tenant to emit an event and the webhook to receive it provides flexibility.
+While a bit more complicated, separately configuring the tenant to emit an event and the webhook to receive it provides flexibility.
 You can create a number of global webhooks and then have tenants control which events are sent.
 For example, if you are [private labeling an application with FusionAuth's multi-tenancy functionality](/blog/2020/06/30/private-labeling-with-multi-tenant), you could set up one tenant to emit events for new user registrations and another to emit only failed user logins.
 If you want to emit the same event in different tenants, you can also configure the webhook to listen to events from specific applications.
 See the [docs for more info](/docs/v1/tech/events-webhooks/).

 Now, create the webhook in FusionAuth.
 Set the URL to `http://localhost:8000/webhook.php`.
 For an example, using this protocol is fine, but for production, please use TLS.
 Add a description, and you should end up with a screen like this: